bioglaze/DungeonCrawl/README.md

 They are assumed to be in derelict folder next to DungeonCrawler root folder and can be obtained/built with the following steps: http://derelictorg.github.io/compiling.html

-DungeonCrawl.sln is a Xamarin Studio solution configured for OS X. build.sh can be used to compile on command-line.
+DungeonCrawl/DungeonCrawl.sln is a Xamarin Studio solution configured for OS X.

+DungeonCrawl\VisualStudio\DungeonCrawl.sln is a Visual Studio 2015 solution configured for 32-bit Windows.

+build.sh can be used to compile on command-line.

 ## License
 The game is licensed under MIT.